 Effects of Narcissistic Abuse

-Narcissistic abuse has both short and long-term effects no matter how long or short the involvement.4 This type of control and manipulation is slow, subtle, and deliberate.
+Narcissistic abuse has both short and long-term effects.4 This type of control and manipulation is slow, subtle, and deliberate.

 Narcissistic Abuse or Victim Syndrome